Looking for a mind-blowing, captivating and enthralling summer festival? In Edinburgh, you’re spoilt for choice!

 Founded in 2004, Edinburgh Art Festival is the UK’s largest annual festival of visual art.
 Each year it brings together the capital’s leading galleries and museums to present an ambitious and meaningful programme of exhibitions, events and projects.

-The festival connects with historic and contemporary ways of organising that have built infrastructures of care and pioneering activist movements, this year’s programme of events is sure to impress.
-Spanning the work of more than 200 artists, and taking place all across the city, it will ask viewers to look again at Edinburgh through the eyes of the exhibiting artists.
+Spanning the work of more than 200 artists, and taking place all across the city, the 2025 festival asked viewers to look again at Edinburgh through the eyes of the exhibiting artists.

 Edinburgh International Book Festival